Lycan7hropus/FreshNearMe/README.md

 - **Kotlin**: Primary programming language
 - **Ktor**: Asynchronous web framework used for building servers and clients in connected systems.
-- **MongoDB**: For flexible and scalable data storage.
+- **MongoDB**: For flexible and scalable infra storage.
 - **Google OAuth**: For secure authentication, integrating Google's reliable sign-in systems.
 - **Koin**: Lightweight dependency injection framework.

 ### Architectural Patterns and Key Design Choices

-- **Clean Architecture**: The application adheres to the principles of Clean Architecture, ensuring the separation of concerns and independence of different layers like data, domain, and presentation.
+- **Clean Architecture**: The application adheres to the principles of Clean Architecture, ensuring the separation of concerns and independence of different layers like infra, domain, and presentation.
-- **Repository Pattern**: This pattern is evident in classes like `CategoryRepositoryImpl` and `OfferRepositoryImpl`, providing a clean abstraction layer over data access mechanisms.
+- **Repository Pattern**: This pattern is evident in classes like `CategoryRepositoryImpl` and `OfferRepositoryImpl`, providing a clean abstraction layer over infra access mechanisms.
 - **Factory Pattern**: Used in classes like `CategoryFactory`, simplifying object creation and enhancing flexibility.
 - **Use Case/Interactor Pattern**: Each business logic operation is encapsulated in a use case (e.g., `CreateCategoryUseCase`, `GetUserOffersUseCase`), promoting a clean separation of concerns and making the code more readable and testable.